ianperrin/MMM-Strava/README.md

 | `animationSpeed` | `2500` | *Optional* - The speed of the update animation.
 (Milliseconds) | `0` - `5000` |
 | `locale` | `config.language` | *Optional* - The locale to be used for displaying dates - e.g. the days of the week or months or the year in chart mode.
 If omitted, the config.language will be used. | e.g. `en`, `en-gb`, `fr` etc |
 | `debug` | `false` | *Optional* - Outputs extended logging to the console/log | `true` = enables extended logging, `false` = disables extended logging |

-## Authenticating the module

-The `client_id` and `client_secret` can be obtained from [your My API Application page](https://www.strava.com/settings/api).
-Once you have added these to the `config.js` and started your Magic Mirror, follow the steps below to authenticate the application with Strava:

-1. Browse to the Strava authentication page: [http://localhost:8080/MMM-Strava/auth/](http://localhost:8080/MMM-Strava/auth/) - _the exact URL may vary depending on your configuration._
-2. Select the module you wish to authenticate (e.g. `module_4_MMM-Strava`) and click/tap *Authorise* -_The number of the module will vary depending on your configuration._
-3. On the Strava Authorisation page, select the level of access you wish to give to the Magic Mirror, and click/tap *Authorize* - _the module requires at least `View data about your public profile` and `View data about your activities` but it's up to you whether you want to allow access to `private activities`._
-4. Once the successful authorisation message appears, restart your Magic Mirror.